Parren Mitchell: Congressional career

 In 1968, Mitchell challenged nine-term Democratic incumbent Samuel Friedel in the Democratic primary and lost.
 He sought a rematch in 1970, and this time defeated Friedel by only 38 votes.
 He then breezed to an election in November, becoming the first African-American elected to Congress from Maryland.
 After the 1970 census, the 7th was redrawn as a black-majority district—Maryland's first.
 Mitchell was reelected seven more times from this district, never dropping below 75 percent of the vote.
 He even ran unopposed in 1974 and 1984 and only faced minor-party opposition in 1976 and 1978.

 Mitchell was one of the founding members of the Congressional Black Caucus.
-Mitchell immediately became a vocal member of the caucus with one of his first actions with the caucus, numbering 12 at the time, was to boycott President Richard M. Nixon’s State of the Union address in 1971 after Nixon had refused to meet the group.
-Eventually, Nixon met the caucus weeks later.
+One of his first actions with the caucus was to boycott President Richard M. Nixon's State of the Union address in 1971 after Nixon refused to meet the group.
+Nixon met the caucus weeks later.

 In 1983 he joined with 7 other Congressional Representatives to sponsor a resolution to impeach Ronald Reagan over his sudden and unexpected invasion of Grenada.

 During his 16-year career, he fought for affirmative action legislation.
 As Chairman of the Small Business Committee, Mitchell attached an amendment to a $4 billion public works bill that compelled state and local governments, seeking federal grants, to set aside 10% of the funds to retain minority firms as contractors and subcontractors.